 The 1984 General Assembly in Columbus, OH, established the Commission on General Resolutions.
 The 1996 General Assembly in Indianapolis, IN, changed the name to the Commission on Social Witness and approved other terminology and process.

-As we endeavor to do the best possible work on behalf of our congregations, we covenant to be in right relationship with one another other by:
+As we endeavor to do the best possible work on behalf of Unitarian Universalist congregations and the UUA principles they have affirmed, we covenant to be in right relationship with one another by:

 - finding the holy within each of us;